Hair Wraps & Head Scarves for Hair Loss

 So whenever I wanna shun the spotlight of my shiny head, I wrap it in more subtle colours (like my black head scarf, or navy blue).
 I tie my scarf in a – more reserved – ‘pirate style’ and enjoy the anonymity.

-5. Travelling
+5. Traveling

 So I wear my simplest headscarf (a light cotton one, which I tie like a washerwoman) when I’m in transit, avoiding curious/pitying looks while I’m at it.
 (Well, most of them – it’s still pretty obvious I’m bald underneath!)
+Chemo hats can also be handy for traveling but personally, I prefer the style of a scarf.

 1. Soft & Comfortable